Melanie Willows MD, CCFP (AM), CSAM (Certificant), ABAM (Diplomate)

 He has been a peer reviewer for the Journal of Addiction Medicine.

-He is a member, of Alberta’s Responsible Gambling Advisory Committee, the Royal College Addiction Medicine Specialty Committee, the Provincial Addiction Curricula and Experiential Skills Training for Alberta Health Services, and the CSAM Conference committee.
+He is a member, of the Provincial Addiction Curricula and Experiential Skills Training for Alberta Health

 Ron Fraser MD, CSPQ, FRCPC

-Dr. Fraser is the head of the inpatient detoxification service and an attending staff physician on the addiction unit of the department of psychiatry at the McGill University Health Center (MUHC).
-He is also the director of the Long Term Treatment Program for Borderline Personality Disorder in the Department of Psychiatry at the MUHC.
-Additionally, he is a consulting psychiatrist for addiction services in the Nova Scotia Health Authority and the Co-Founder and Clinical Director of 360dtx treatment facility in Montreal Quebec.
+Dr. Fraser is the head of the inpatient detoxification service and an attending staff physician on the Addictions Unit of the department of psychiatry at the McGill University Health Center (MUHC).
+He is also the medical director of the Long Term Treatment Program for Borderline Personality Disorder in the Department of Psychiatry at the MUHC.
+Additionally, he is co-medical director for Homewood du Plateau in Montreal.

 Dr. Fraser has a special research interest in the interface between addiction and personality disorders.

 Dr. Fraser has been a member of CSAM since 2014.
-He is on the education committee and has been a regional board director for Quebec since 2015.
+He is on the education committee and the annual conference committee and has been a regional board director for Quebec since 2015.

 Claudette Chase MD, FCFP